koslib/awesome-containerized-security/README.md

 # awesome-containerized-security
-A collection of tools to improve your containerized apps security posture - with Github Action examples
+A collection of tools to improve your containerized apps security posture.

 This aspires to be a curated list of awesome tools you can use in order to improve your security posture.
 The focus is on containerized applications.

 Want to add something?
 Open a PR :)

+> Github Action examples coming soon, providing easy-to-use examples for your CI pipeline

 ## Static code analysis